ARHI 0130. Survey of Western Art III: Modern through Contemporary

 Hours: 54 lecture

-Study of the historical development of art and architecture in Europe and the United States from early-nineteenth century to contemporary practices.
+Study of the historical development of art and architecture in Europe and the United States from mid-nineteenth century to contemporary practices.
 Significant artists and structures of each major region and period discussed and analyzed within their historical contexts with special attention given to the changing status of the artist, the development of major Western art institutions and the functions of art and architecture in society. (combined with ARHI 120, C-ID ARTH 120) (CSU, UC)

 ARHI 0130 - Survey of Western Art III: Modern through Contemporary